DocDBrown/RedKangarooBootLoader/README.md

 ![Build Status](https://img.shields.io/github/actions/workflow/status/DocDBrown/RedKangarooBootLoader/build-cd.yml)
 ![Contributors](https://img.shields.io/github/contributors/DocDBrown/RedKangarooBootLoader)

-RedKangarooBootLoader is an open-source, Rust-based bootloadeer system designed for performance, security, and scalability.
+RedKangarooBootLoader is an open-source, Rust-based bootloader system designed for performance, security, and scalability.
 This project aims to provide a modern, efficient, and flexible bootloader built entirely with Rust for RedKangarooOS.
 This is a long term project...

 Our Website is at www.redkangaroo-os.com
 If you can connect try http://130.198.99.76